-Fur ndamental Com Programme nme English Mathematica Vocational Component English Mathematics Mathematical Literacy Component Diploma Programmes (3 years) 5 (60%) 5 (60%) 6 (70%) 60% in 3 compulsory vocational subjects
+Fui Programme English Mathematics OR Mathematical Literacy Vocational Component English Mathematics Mathematical Literacy Component Diploma Programmes (3 years) 5 (60%) 5 (60%) 6 (70%) 60% in 3 compulsory vocational subjects

-- For the Diploma in Food and Beverage Operations, Logistics, Marketing, People Management, Retail Business Management, Small Business Management, Tourism Management and Transportation Management, the following are specific minimum admission requirements for candidates who completed the National Certificate (Vocational): - Please note that Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection, the APS requirement for Technical Maths will be the same as for Maths.
+- For the Diploma in Food and Beverage Operations, Logistics, Marketing, People Management, Retail Business Management, Small Business Management, Tourism Management and Transportation Management, the following are specific minimum admission requirements for candidates who completed the National Certificate (Vocational): - Please note that Life Orientation (LO) is not used when calculating the APS.

+For the purpose of selection, the APS requirement for Technical Maths will be the same as for Maths.